tenzir/tenzir/web/docs/operators/chart.md

 ### `-x|--x-axis <fields>` (`line`, `area`, and `bar` charts only)

 Set the field used for the X-axis.

+Values in this field must be strictly increasing (sorted in ascending order, without duplicates) when creating a `line` or `area` chart, or unique when creating a `bar` chart.

  Defaults to the first field in the schema.

-Values in this field must be strictly increasing (sorted in ascending order, without duplicates) when creating a `line` or `area` chart, or unique when creating a `bar` chart.

 ### `-y|--y-axis <fields>` (`line`, `area`, and `bar` charts only)

 Set the fields used for the Y-axis.
-Can either be a single field, or multiple fields delimited with commas (`field1,field2`).
+Can either be a single field, or a list of fields spelled with a list syntax (`[field1, field2]`).

 Defaults to every field but the first one.

 ### `position=<position>` (`line`, `area`, and `bar` charts only)

 Control how the values are grouped when rendered as a chart.
 Possible values are `grouped` and `stacked`.

 Defaults to `grouped`.

 ### `--name <field>` (`pie` chart only)

 Set the field used for the names of the segments.

+Values in this field must be unique.

 Defaults to the first field in the schema.

-Values in this field must be unique.

 ### `--value <fields>` (`pie` chart only)

 Set the fields used for the value of a segment.
 Can either be a single field, or multiple fields delimited with commas (`field1,field2`).

 Defaults to every field but the first one.

 ## Examples